Grade 7, Unit 2

 East Asian Geography

 In this first cluster of the East Asia unit, students discover the distinctive geographic and environmental features of this region.
 Students at this point have had exposure to various geographical terms and approaches for over a year of social studies; the East Asia lessons offer opportunities for them to apply some of their geographical skills as they make inferences from maps.
-They also identify how human-environment interactions work as a two-way process — a concept familiar from Unit 1.
-Along the way, students gain a bird's-eye view of topographic features of East Asia through image study, and consider how these features mattered to people on the ground.
-A theme running through the lessons is how and why students should think critically about sources such as maps, considering their credibility and accuracy so that the sources’ biases and limitations are clear.
-The Supporting Question uniting the lessons is, How do maps and images reveal information about human geography and development?
-What are some limits of these sources?
+They also identify how human-environment interactions work as a two-way process—a concept familiar from Unit 1.
+A theme running through the lessons is how to think critically about sources such as maps, considering their usefulness in answering inquiry questions.

 Bronze Age China

-Clusters 2-4 focus on the early history of China addressing over 2,500 years of history, from the early Bronze Age Shang dynasty to the medieval Tang dynasty.
+Cluster 2 focuses on the early history of China in the Bronze Age.
 For much of this period, the existence of written texts and the continual archaeological discovery of artifacts offer a window into the lives and ideas of early people.
-Cluster 2 focuses on “The Concerns and Contributions of Bronze Age China,” in which students ask, What do artifacts and texts tell us about people’s lives in early China?
-Lessons throughout all three Early China clusters highlight the skills of historical source analysis, especially PS 3 and PS 5.
+Cluster 2 focuses on the concerns and contributions of Bronze Age China, in which students address the Supporting Question: What can different kinds of sources tell us about people’s beliefs and practices in early China?
+Lessons throughout the cluster highlight the skills of historical source analysis.

 Early China: Foundational Belief Systems and Innovations

-Cluster 4 is the last of the three clusters focused on Early China history.
-This cluster looks at “Foundational Belief Systems and Innovations,” asking What were the foundational belief systems and innovations of China, and why did they spread across the region?
-The core ethical ideas of Confucianism and Buddhism, and cosmic ideas of Daoism (and Indigenous Chinese Beliefs broadly), are each introduced here, along with the idea of religious syncretism.
+Cluster 4 is the last of the three clusters focused on early China history.
+This cluster looks at foundational belief systems and innovations, asking What were the foundational belief systems and innovations of China, and why did they spread across the region?
+The core ethical ideas of Confucianism and Buddhism are each introduced here, as well as why they spread across the region of East Asia.

 Google Versions